19 February 2018

 WHAT WILL THE SQE LOOK LIKE AND COVER?

-At this stage, nobody knows.
-The SRA have not yet appointed an assessment provider, and there are no specimen exams or sample questions to look at.
-Even issues such as the number of exams, the topics they will cover, and when/how often the exams will take place, are still uncertain and subject to review.
+The SRA have now appointed Kaplan as the assessment provider As yet there are no specimen exams or sample questions to look at.
+The number of exams, the topics they will cover, and when/how often the exams will take place, are still uncertain and subject to review.

 However, the SRA have published some proposals, and we do expect that the SQE will have the following key features: